-Since 2007, nearly 4.2 million people in the United States have lost their homes to foreclosure.
-By early 2014, that number is expected to climb to 6 million.
-Historically, the legal process of foreclosure, one that requires a homeowner to return his or her house to a lender after defaulting on a mortgage, has tilted in favor of the banks and lenders — who are well-versed in the law and practice of foreclosure.
+Historically, the legal process of foreclosure — one that requires a homeowner to return his or her house to a lender after defaulting on a mortgage — has tilted in favor of the banks and lenders.

-Over the past few years, a growing number of homeowners in the foreclosure process have begun to fight back, by stalling foreclosure proceedings or stopping them altogether.
+Homeowners have been fighting back by stalling foreclosure proceedings or stopping them altogether.
 The legal strategy employed by these homeowners is known as foreclosure defense.

-The simplest way to avoid foreclosure is by modifying the mortgage.
-In a mortgage modification, the homeowner convinces the lender to renegotiate the terms of the mortgage in order to make the payments more affordable.
+In loan modification, the homeowner convinces the lender to renegotiate the terms of the mortgage in order to make the payments more affordable.

 A mortgage modification can include:

-- A reduction or change in the loan’s interest rate.
+- A reduction or change in the interest rate.

 - A reduction or elimination of late fees and penalties for non-payment.